 If you are trying to lose weight, your metabolism will be one of the main focuses of your weight loss journey.
-So how does exercise affect metabolic rate?
+So, how does exercise affect the metabolic rate?
 Let’s read on to discover more about how your body works and how you can lose more weight with less effort.

 What is Metabolism?